 The innovation that has been suggested for Visible Achievers and that has been outlined in the Business Model Canvas is that they must merge Ghan train facilities and Blue train facilities in order to satisfy the consumers providing them more facilities within their normal budget.
 This will help Visible Achievers to innovate their business, attract more consumers towards their business and providing people with the comfort and facilities.
-This will be best innovation plan as Hull trains of UK have also merged with their one of the types of train that provides the people with the comfort facility and with the entertainment and social facility also that attracts people especially the social persons.
+This will be the best innovative plan as Hull trains of UK have also merged with their one of the types of train that provides the people with the comfort facility and with the entertainment and social facility also that attracts people especially the social persons.
 Moreover, Virgin train group have different classes of trains and they have mostly merged some of them into one so as to provide their consumers with more facilities and make their travel experience memorable.

-The small and medium business organisation’s development is truly quick.
 New settled business organisations show up all over the place; it is possible that it is home industry scale, small and medium measured business organisations.
-Besides, the administration bolsters the presence of these small and medium undertakings (Kajanus, et al., 2014).
-"Plan of action which is known as Business Model Canvas portrays the basis of how a business organisation makes, conveys and catch esteem".
-Private venture can use plan of action canvas as one of the techniques in confronting the opposition.
+Besides, the administration bolsters the presence of these small and medium undertakings.
+"Plan of action which is known as Business Model Canvas portrays the basis of how a business organisation makes, conveys and catch esteem" (Kajanus, et al., 2014).
 This specific plan of action canvas portrays the connection among the entrepreneurs and their accomplices just as their consumers.
 In this business model canvas, there are nine squares which are identified with one another, that are: Customer Segment, Value Proposition, Channel, Customer Relationship, Revenue Stream, Key Resources, Key Activities, Key Partnership and Cost structure (Umar, et al., 2018).

 Customer Segments

+This identifies value proposition targets and analyse who are the business organisations creating value for.
+Many companies around the world owe their prosperity to their customers, mainly because of the fact that they are the ones who drive forces behind many economic activities (Marbaise.
+M).

-This identifies value proposition targets and analyse who are the business organisations creating value for?
-It also identifies the most important customers and what are they like and what needs are important for them.
-This customer segment also shows that is the business organisation targeting a small niche community or a mass market.
+With the help of this model, companies are able to identify the most important customers and what are their like’s and what needs are important for them.
+This is done because there are three different types of customer segments, such as mass market, niche market and diversified market (Marbaise.
+M).

 For Visible Achievers, the consumer segment includes the travellers, established players and affiliation of government.
 Travellers are divided into three main aspects that comprises of social travellers, meticulous travellers and laidback travellers.
 Social travellers are the people that mainly use social media in order to get recommendations.
 Meticulous travellers are the travellers that plans the overall trip in detail and settle all the logistics of travelling before the trip whereas laidback travellers are the travellers that deliberately wants that the overall trip should be mainly and largely planned for them only.
-Visible Achievers should must incorporate these segments of consumers in their business idea in order to innovate their business to have high productivity in the market place.
+Visible Achievers should and must be able to accommodate the needs and wants of all these different segments, as by doing so Visible achievers would be able to capitalise and be able to have bigger market share.

 Customer Relationship